Unam3dd/unam3dd.github.io/source/_posts/libft.md

 In summary, while `SSE` is effective for operations on smaller and more common data sets, `AVX` extends this capability to handle larger data amounts, making it particularly suitable for heavier workloads and applications requiring increased parallelism.

 This project is still ongoing and should soon come to fruition.
 The main branch will be `42`, after being validated and corrected.
-Another branch, `latest`, will be available for using this library.
+Another branch, `latest`, will be available for using this library

 ## Subject
 Download the libft subject [here](/images/libft.pdf)